Westenhoff-Lab/XSSDense/README.md

 pip install tensorflow numpy scipy matplotlib scikit-learn cupy gemmi tqdm
 ```

-Depending on your CUDA and TensorFlow configuration, additional packages may be required.
+Depending on you CUDA and GPU other version than those listed above might be required.

+### Installation Time
+Installation typically requires 10-20 minutes on depending on TensorFlow and CUDA configuration.

 ---

 # Quick Start Tutorial

-The example dataset found in: https://doi.org/10.5281/zenodo.21915224 reproduces the complete XSSDense pipeline and serves as an installation and workflow validation test.
+The example dataset found in: https://doi.org/10.5281/zenodo.21915224 reproduces the complete XSSDense pipeline and serves as an workflow validation test.

 ## Example Dataset